mantidproject/mantid/docs/source/interfaces/HFIR_4Circle_Reduction.rst

 Here is a typical use case to merge all the measuring points (Pt.) in a scan.

- 1. User specifies *Exp Number* and pushes button *Set*
+ 1. User specifies *Experiment* and pushes button *Set*

  2. User enters tab *Merge Scan*

- 3. User specifies the UB matrix either by *From Tab UB* or by entering the values to text editor
+ 3. User specifies the UB matrix either by *From tab Calculate UB* or by entering the values to text editor

+ 4. User pushes button *Set*.

- 4. User specifies the frame in which the merged data will be in
+ 5. User specifies the frame in which the merged data will be in.
+If the target frame is Q-Sample-Sapce, then there is no need to specify UB matrix;

+ 6. User specifies the scan numbers and push button *Add*;

- 5. User specifies the scan number and root name for the output MDEventWorkspace
+ 7. User specifies the base name for the output MDEventWorkspaces;

- 6. User pushes button *Merge*
+ 8. User pushes button *Process*;

- 7. User goes to MantidPlot to view the merged scan by SliceView or Vates.
+ 9. User goes to MantidPlot to view the merged scan by SliceView or Vates.